learn-the-web/topics/metadata-enhanced-semantics.md

 ### Open Graph

 The Open Graph Protocol can be used to extract information from your website when a user links to it.
-It’s used by Facebook, Instagram, LinkedIn, Pinterest and more.
+It’s used by Facebook, Twitter, Instagram, LinkedIn, Pinterest and more.

 ![](facebook-open-graph.jpg)